-Rubbish floating in the sea not only bad for hygiene but also creates risk to marine traffic.
+Floating rubbish on the sea poses health hazard as well as danger to marine traffic.
 This competition aims to arouse attention of students to environmental protection and to develop their design creativity.
 Each school may have a maximum of two teams and each team may submit one robot for the competition.